This post may contain affiliate links. Please read our disclosure policy.

 2-3 tbsp fig and orange spread, 2 tbsp chopped pistachios

 • Stuff and Chill: Using a sharp knife, slice the brie wheel horizontally to create a top and bottom.
 Spread the fig pistachio mixture evenly over the cut side of the bottom half, then place the top half back on, pressing gently to seal.
 Use an offset spatula or butter knife to clean and smooth the sides if needed.
+Transfer the stuffed brie to a parchment-lined surface and refrigerate for 30 minutes firm up.

 1 brie wheel